Audiologist (Doctor of Audiology)

 Healthcare Reform 101

-To become an audiologist, you must earn a doctoral degree (e.g. AuD) from an audiology program that has been accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology.
-For a listing of accredited schools offering an Au.D. program, see the website American Speech-Language Hearing Association.
+Audiologists must earn a doctoral degree (an AuD) from a program accredited by the Council on Academic Accreditation and get a passing score on a national examination.
+The American Speech-Language Hearing Association (ASHA) provides a listing of accredited schools offering an AuD program.

-Those individuals who have a graduate degree with with major emphasis in audiology (e.g. AuD) may become certified by the Council for Clinical Certfication, which issues Certificates of Clinical Competence (CCC) for both audiology and the related field of speech-language pathology.
+Those individuals who have a graduate degree with major emphasis in audiology (e.g. AuD) may become certified by the Council for Clinical Certification, which issues Certificates of Clinical Competence for both audiology and speech-language pathology.

 Search for funding opportunities related to this career